SPARE: Self-distillation for PARameter-Efficient Removal: Abstract

 \section{Abstract}

 Machine Unlearning aims to remove the influence of specific data or concepts from trained models while preserving overall performance, a capability increasingly required by data protection regulations and responsible AI practices.
 Despite recent progress, unlearning in text-to-image diffusion models remains challenging due to high computational costs and the difficulty of balancing effective forgetting with retention of unrelated concepts.
-We introduce FADE (Fast Adapter for Data Erasure), a two-stage unlearning method for image generation that combines parameter localization with self-distillation.
-FADE first identifies parameters most responsible for the forget set using gradient-based saliency and constrains updates through sparse LoRA adapters, ensuring lightweight, localized modifications.
-In a second stage, FADE applies a self-distillation objective that overwrites the forgotten concept with a user-defined surrogate while preserving behavior on retained data.
-The resulting adapters are memory-efficient, reversible, and can be merged or removed at runtime, enabling flexible deployment in production systems.
-We evaluated FADE on the UnlearnCanvas benchmark and conducted ablation studies on Imagenette, Labeled Faces in the Wild, AtharvaTaras Dog Breeds Dataset, and SUN Attributes datasets, demonstrating State-of-the-Art unlearning performance with fine-grained control over the forgetting–retention trade-off.
-Our results demonstrate that FADE achieves strong concept erasure and high retainability across various domains, making it a suitable solution for selective unlearning in diffusion-based image generation models.
+We introduce \ac{SPARE}, a two-stage unlearning method for image generation that combines parameter localization with self-distillation.
+SPARE first identifies parameters most responsible for generation of the unwanted concepts using gradient-based saliency and constrains updates through sparse low rank adapters, ensuring lightweight, localized modifications.
+In a second stage, SPARE applies a self-distillation objective that overwrites the unwanted concept with a user-defined surrogate while preserving behavior for other concepts.
+In addition we proposed a timestep sampling scheme for diffusion models to target only the crucial timesteps for a given concept leading to efficient unlearning.
+SPARE surpasses the current state-of-the-art on the UnlearnCanvas benchmark, and ablation studies on several datasets indicate fine-grained control over the forgetting-retention trade-off.
+Our results demonstrate that SPARE achieves strong concept erasure and high retainability across various domains, making it a suitable solution for selective unlearning in diffusion-based image generation models. \keywords{Machine unlearning \and Text-to-image generation \and Efficient model adaptation}